 Basic Backcountry Living Skills: Campsite management, campsite selection, Leave No Trace principles (www.lnt.org ), stove lighting, backcountry cooking*, allergy sensitivity, map and compass skills, and a full competency in risk management.

 *As we all know... nutrition while out in the backcountry is very important, therefore, upon completion of leader training, leaders will be responsible for creating at least one backcountry meal recipe to make participants while out on trips.

-Aspiring trip leaders must provide a résumé and complete the Pre-Orientation Staff application through which the student will provide their background/field training in program areas, discuss past leadership positions, and provide a trip log (see attached model).
+Aspiring trip leaders must provide a résumé and complete the Pre-Orientation Staff application through which the student will provide their background/field training in program areas, discuss past leadership positions, and provide a trip log.
 Specific requirements for the trip leader position include the following:

 Only candidates that complete and turn in all documents to Program Director Doug Carty will be considered.
 Upon submitting the appropriate application, candidates will be contacted for an interview.
-Program interviews are done in the field- either on a mountain bike ride, kayak excursion or hike through the woods.
-Choose one of the three and make sure you’re prepared to be outside for at least an hour- unless there is lightning.
+Program interviews are done in the field- either on a kayak excursion or hike through the woods.
+Choose one of the two and make sure you’re prepared to be outside for at least an hour- unless there is lightning.
 We will interview in the rain.

 Open applications for vacant positions: accepted starting March 1st and close April 10th each year.